What is a typical day at Rise Up?

 - Citizens of some parts of Eastern Europe and Latin America, and many African and Asian nations, need visas to enter Nicaragua, while others can apply for a visa on arrival.
 Check the Nicaraguan Foreign Ministry website: www.migob.gob.ni for the full lists.

-In addition to your standard packing list items, please see our packing checklist to ensure you have the best stay with us!
+In addition to your standard packing list items, please refer to our packing checklist to ensure you have a comfortable and enjoyable stay with us!

 Our locations are off-the-grid!
 Note the following things for Nicaragua: